cooltrain7/Planetside-2-API-Tracker/README.md

 This repositories focus is to act as a place for members of the community to share resources that are for or from the Planetside ceneus, and can be found in the following sub directories.

-## Census
+## Census & Census Patches
-Full static census collections for storing of past versions/backup.
-Each collection should match the current live version of said collection.
+Full static census collection copies for versioning.
+As well as manually crafted census patches, for missing census data.

 ## Maps
 A collection if in-game map lods 0-3 quality.
 Useful in conjunction with the API for the creation of web maps or overlays.